-Given the costs involved and potential tax saving, asking if you can buy a car through your business as a sole trader is pretty reasonable.
+Given the costs involved and potential tax savings, asking how you can buy a car through your business as a sole trader is pretty reasonable.
 After all, when you work for yourself the more expenses you can claim the less tax you pay.

 In this guide, I’ll show you the options available to you to help you decide how and if you can claim your car as an allowable expense.

 This guide is for self-employed and sole traders.
 Different rules apply if you have a Limited Company.

-Can You Buy a Car through my Business as a Sole Trader (Self-Employed)?
+1. Buying a Car through Your Business as a Sole Trader (Self-Employed)

 Buying a car as a business expense is fairly common practice and within the rules set out by HMRC.
 Depending on your line of work, buying a car through your business can be a really tax-efficient decision.
 But the way you’ll get tax relief will depend on how you pay for the car and its CO2 emissions.

 First thing first, you must remember that when it comes to self-employment taxes, you cannot claim for buying personal items through your business.
 That means you’ll only ever be able to claim the business use portion of your car, no matter how you buy it.
 If HMRC ever investigates you’ll need to show evidence of how you use your car for work purposes.
 The easiest way to work out how to split your car between business and personal use is to assign a simple percentage.
 For example, you may use your car for 80% business and 20% personal.